dealingwith/daniel-industries/_writings/michas-story.md

 Just no machete.

-…No Jewish Dog Killing Guy either, just in case you were wondering.
+...No Jewish Dog Killing Guy either, just in case you were wondering.

 Stay with me.